-Local and regional levels are hugely important in creating enough pressure on the Government.
-Influencing them requires us to gain support from stakeholders including BMA members from all branches of practice, politicians, NHS trusts, patients, local businesses, local and national media, MPs, mayors, councillors, and other trade unions.
+Influencing them requires us to gain support from stakeholders including BMA members from all branches of practice, politicians, NHS health boards and trusts, patients, local and national media, Senedd Members, MPs, councillors, and other trade unions.

-Influencing will depend on us being able to bring together a local coalition of the key stakeholders in each NHS trust area, including NHS staff, unions, senior staff, local media, local politicians and NHS governing bodies.
+Influencing will depend on us being able to bring together a local coalition of the key stakeholders in each NHS health board/trust, including NHS staff, unions, senior staff, local media, local politicians and NHS governing bodies.

 This work will stand us in good stead if we need to take industrial action but it is not a substitute for building our own strength as union members through workplace campaigning and recruitment.

-LNCs (local negotiating committees), JDFs (junior doctor forums) and RJDCs (regional junior doctors committees), with support from BMA staff and working with our new pay campaigners, will be key to this campaign's success.
+LNCs (local negotiating committees), JDFs (junior doctor forums) and the Welsh junior doctors committee with support from BMA staff and working with our new pay campaigners, will be key to this campaign's success.